 - Changing Usage of Individuals

-The Illini Energy Dashboard provides clearly visible understandable information data and information to students and staff of selected University buildings describing energy consumption rate (electrical, chilled water and steam) so that users can make educated choices about the way they can affect energy consumption and conservation.
+An Energy Dashboard provides clearly visible understandable information data and information to student, faculty, and staff in a University building.
+By understanding energy demand in their space (electrical, chilled water and steam) building occupants can make educated choices about their behavior can impact energy consumption and conservation.
 The biggest challenge in successfully creating a campus-wide goal of energy reduction is being able to evoke a behavioral change resulting in energy conservation and sustainability efforts.
 This project aims to achieve such a change by showing energy consumers at the University how they're consuming energy in a clear way.

 Primary Contact:Rob Roman

 Project Leader:Rob Roman

 - Joyce Mast, ECE